Is Radiesse safe?

 Vascular occlusion

-A very rare but serious complication if filler enters a blood vessel; requires immediate treatment to avoid tissue damage.
+A very rare but serious complication where filler enters a blood vessel.
+Immediate medical attention is required to reduce the risk of tissue damage.

 Allergic reaction

-Extremely rare, as Radiesse is biocompatible and does not require allergy testing.
-Watch for swelling, itching or hives.
+Extremely rare, as Radiesse is biocompatible and does not typically require allergy testing.
+Symptoms may include swelling, itching, or hives.

 Read more: